Necar Zadegan

 Necar Zadegan (نکار زادگان /nᵻˈkɑːr ˈzædᵻɡæn/; born June 20, 1982) is an American actress.
 Zadegan made her Broadway debut alongside Robin Williams in the Pulitzer Prize–nominated production Bengal Tiger at the Baghdad Zoo in 2011.
 She is known for playing First Lady (and then President) Dalia Hassan on the eighth season of 24.
-She then played the leading roles of Delia Banai on Girlfriends' Guide to Divorce and Special Agent Hannah Khoury on NCIS: New Orleans.
+She then played the leading roles of Delia Banai on Girlfriends' Guide to Divorce, Special Agent Hannah Khoury on NCIS: New Orleans, and Nikki Reynard on CIA.

 Early life

-Zadegan was born on June 20, 1982, in Heidelberg, Baden-Württemberg, West Germany, and raised in the San Francisco Bay Area.
+Zadegan was born on June 20, 1982, in Heidelberg, West Germany, and raised in the San Francisco Bay Area.
 She is of Iranian heritage.

 Zadegan graduated with honors from the University of California, Santa Barbara (UCSB) with a BA degree in Literature.
 She spent a semester abroad at the Sorbonne University.
 She speaks Persian, French, English, and German fluently.